RuanCosta-Jitterbit/webappsnap/README.md

 1. Reduce the default page wait time.
 This can speed things up but some dashboards won't finish loading before the snap is taken.

-2. Use the `--dash` option to snap specific dashboards.
+2. Use the `--uid` option to snap specific dashboards.

 3. Don't use the `--full` option.
 This works by setting the viewport to 10 times the default height, reloading the page, waiting, snapping the container element, resetting the viewport and again reloading the page and waiting.